 In 2013, my husband and I made a trip to NYC, to specifically experience several antique shows taking place in mid-January.
 Following for many years the ads that appear in various art and antique magazines, this trip was really a bucket-list item for Will, a Folk Art collector.
-Little did we know how much our lives would change as a result!
+His greatest hope?
+Meeting the legendary Folk Art Dealer, Allan Katz.

-The four of us really hit it off, and I’ll forever be grateful to Al and Penny for not regarding us as stalkers (because we probably blew their hair back with our brash Texas-ness and ten-zillion questions), but rather embracing us as potential clients, and quickly becoming very close friends.
+The four of us really hit it off, and I’ll forever be grateful to Al and Penny for not regarding us as stalkers!
+We probably blew their hair back with our brash Texas-ness and ten-zillion questions.
+Rather, they embraced us as potential clients, and quickly became very close friends.

-When I decided to write a Blog, and include Fascinating Personalities, there was no more perfect inaugural person to feature than my dear friend, Allan Katz.
+When I decided to write a Travel Blog, and include Fascinating Personalities I’ve met via travel, there was no more perfect inaugural person to feature than my dear friend, Allan Katz.

 Q: Allan, you are widely considered one of the premiere American Folk Art Dealers and Experts.
 Did you grow up in a family of collectors?

 A: In a way…my mother collected Meissen porcelain, but when I was growing up in Brooklyn and also in Queens, many young boys collected stamps and coins.
 Also, during that time, the area around us was totally undeveloped, and I spent a great deal of time collecting fascinating natural objects, such as bird’s eggs and butterflies.
 The American Museum of Natural History’s Monarch Tree was particularly fascinating to me.
 I was inspired me to build my very own “Natural History Museum” in my basement, charging a five cent admission to see my collection.